blu-y/octo/tf_build_jetson.md

 ```
 실행 결과
 ```
-2024-09-12 13:29:51.470081: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:479] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
+2024-09-12 18:02:27.680054: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:479] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
-2024-09-12 13:29:51.500908: E external/local_xla/xla/stream_executor/cuda/cuda_dnn.cc:10575] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
+2024-09-12 18:02:27.710281: E external/local_xla/xla/stream_executor/cuda/cuda_dnn.cc:10575] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-2024-09-12 13:29:51.515039: E external/local_xla/xla/stream_executor/cuda/cuda_blas.cc:1442] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+2024-09-12 18:02:27.726638: E external/local_xla/xla/stream_executor/cuda/cuda_blas.cc:1442] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+2024-09-12 18:02:31.912005: I external/local_xla/xla/stream_executor/cuda/cuda_executor.cc:984] could not open file to read NUMA node: /sys/bus/pci/devices/0000:00:00.0/numa_node
+Your kernel may have been built without NUMA support.
+2024-09-12 18:02:31.982722: I external/local_xla/xla/stream_executor/cuda/cuda_executor.cc:984] could not open file to read NUMA node: /sys/bus/pci/devices/0000:00:00.0/numa_node
+Your kernel may have been built without NUMA support.
+2024-09-12 18:02:31.982977: I external/local_xla/xla/stream_executor/cuda/cuda_executor.cc:984] could not open file to read NUMA node: /sys/bus/pci/devices/0000:00:00.0/numa_node
+Your kernel may have been built without NUMA support.
 Num GPUs Available:  1
 ```
 already registered 경고가 뜨지만 GPU 인식 확인